 It turns out these “ugly” marsupials are fantastic groomers.
 As they chew and lick at their fur they are “hoovering up ticks right and left, killing over 90% of these things.”
 By eating ticks, including those that carry Lyme Disease, I would say if they get in your garbage on occasion it is way worth it.

 Opossums live short lives, few survive more than a year due to various factors such as becoming road kill themselves as well as being food for various predators such as coyotes.
 There main defense mechanism, playing dead, may do them more harm than good.
 Opossums generally like living near neighborhoods where it is warmer, there are more food sources and great places to make dens.
 The best thing you can do to keep them around is to not actively try to remove them from your property and keep an eye out for them when they are feasting on a flattened road-side delicacy.

-Here at Mosquito Squad of Central Mass our traditional barrier spray eliminates 90% of ticks in your yard.
+Here at Mosquito Squad of Central Mass our traditional barrier treatment eliminates 90% of ticks in your yard.
 Between Hoover the Opossum and Dread Skeeter of Mosquito Squad I’d say we’ve got your yard covered.

 After the opossums do their work, Mosquito Squad of Leominster is your best tick control weapon.
-Our traditional barrier spray eliminates ticks on contact.
+Our traditional barrier treatment eliminates ticks on contact.
 With the addition of tick tubes we can lower the populations of ticks in your yard by 85-90% catching the ticks that your neighborhood possum buddy leaves behind.
 Contact us to sign up today by giving us a call